(Updated November 19, 2019) The deteriorating state of the planet has caused Sir David Attenborough to lose his appetite for meat.

 Postdoctoral researcher Maya Almaraz commented, “A lot of people feel really helpless when it comes to climate change, like they can’t make a difference.
 And what our research is showing is that your personal decisions really can have a big impact.”

-Across the world, people are being urged to shift their eating habits for the good of planet Earth.
 The Netherlands’ main strategic advisory board recommended that the nation decrease its livestock population and implement new food policies that promote plant-based protein.
 A recent study found that if Germany halved its meat consumption, it would reduce its greenhouse gas emissions by as much as 32 percent.
 In the UK, more than half (57 percent) of people want to stop eating meat to save the planet.

 Meat’s impact on earth goes further than climate change.
 According to environment experts, it’s a leading cause to a host of planetary problems.